History of aviation: Manned gliders and Otto Lilienthal

 Starting in 1891, he became the first person to make controlled untethered glides routinely, and the first to be photographed flying a heavier-than-air machine, stimulating interest around the world.
 Lilienthal's work led to him developing the concept of the modern wing.
 His flights in the year 1891 are seen as the beginning of human flight and because of that he is often referred to as either the "father of aviation" or "father of flight".

 He rigorously documented his work, including photographs, and for this reason is one of the best known of the early pioneers.
-Lilienthal made over 2,000 glides until his death in 1896 from injuries sustained in a glider crash.
+Lilienthal made over 2,000 glider flights until his death in 1896 from injuries sustained in a glider crash.

 Picking up where Lilienthal left off, Octave Chanute took up aircraft design after an early retirement, and funded the development of several gliders.
 In the summer of 1896, his team flew several of their designs eventually deciding that the best was a biplane design.
 Like Lilienthal, he documented and photographed his work.

 In Britain Percy Pilcher, who had worked for Maxim, built and successfully flew several gliders during the mid to late 1890s.

-The invention of the box kite during this period by the Australian Lawrence Hargrave would lead to the development of the practical biplane.
+The invention of the box kite during this period by the Australian Lawrence Hargrave led to the development of the practical biplane.
 In 1894, Hargrave linked four of his kites together, added a sling seat, and was the first to obtain lift with a heavier than air aircraft, when he flew up 16 ft.
 Later pioneers of manned kite flying included Samuel Franklin Cody in England and Captain Génie Saconney in France.

-Frost

 William Frost from Pembrokeshire, Wales started his project in 1880 and after 16 years, he designed a flying machine and in 1894 won a patent for a "Frost Aircraft Glider".

-Spectators witnessed the craft fly at Saundersfoot in 1896, traveling 500 yards before colliding with a tree and falling in a field.
+Reports say witnesses claimed the craft flew at Saundersfoot in 1896, travelling 500 yards before colliding with a tree and falling in a field.